vin-blanc-le-guide-la-cave-éclairée

 Pressing

 Pressing is the stage consisting of mechanically pressing the grapes in order to extract all the juice.
-For white wine, this phase often takes place directly after destemming, while the steps of crushing and maceration were more rarely practiced.
+For white wine, this phase often takes place directly after destemming, while the steps of crushing and maceration were less commonly practiced.

 This is a decisive moment as well as a delicate operation for the winemaker.
-Indeed, the pressing must be skillfully measured.
-If not, certain solid parts (skins, seeds, stems) could bring less noble aromas to the future wine.
+Indeed, the press must be skillfully measured.
+If applicable, some solid parts (skins, seeds, stems) could impart less desirable aromas to the future wine.

 pressurage-vin-blanc